Wavelet Packets: Decomposing the Details

 This example shows how wavelet packets differ from the discrete wavelet transform (DWT).
 The example shows how the wavelet packet transform results in equal-width subband filtering of signals as opposed to the coarser octave band filtering found in the DWT.

-This makes wavelet packets an attracive alternative to the DWT in a number of applications.
+This makes wavelet packets an attractive alternative to the DWT in a number of applications.
 Two examples presented here are time-frequency analysis and signal classification.
+You must have the Statistics and Machine Learning Toolbox™ and the Signal Processing Toolbox™ to perform the classification.

-If you use an orthogonal wavelet with the wavelet packet transform, you additionally end up with a partioning of the signal energy among the equal-width subbands.
+If you use an orthogonal wavelet with the wavelet packet transform, you additionally end up with a partitioning of the signal energy among the equal-width subbands.

 The example focuses on the 1-D case, but many of the concepts extend directly to the wavelet packet transform of images.